Manecas1221212/romance/chapter_31.md

 The end came slowly.
 Pneumonia.
 Organ failure.
 The body shutting down piece by piece.

 Sophie and Jake came.
 Sat with her.
 Held her hands.
+Claire came too, the friend who'd never abandoned her, even when she should have.

 "We forgive you," Sophie said.
 "If that matters."

 "It matters," Anna whispered.

 But did they forgive her?
 Or were they just being kind to a dying woman?

+Claire squeezed her hand.
+Said nothing.
+Her presence was enough—a reminder of the person Anna could have been.
+Should have been.

 And did Jessica forgive her?
 From wherever the dead went?